The Village Drill

 The drill covers 75% more area for 75% less cost than a typical drill rig.

-Pack, A.T, Mattson, C.A, An Assessment of Village Drill Sustainability, With Recommendations, ASME 2016 International Design Engineering Technical Conferences, Cleveland, OH, USA, August 6-9, 2017.
+Pack, A.T. and Mattson, C.A., An Assessment of Village Drill Sustainability, With Recommendations, ASME 2016 International Design Engineering Technical Conferences, Cleveland, OH, USA, August 6-9, 2017.

-Mattson, C.A, Wood, A.E, Renouard, J. Village Drill: A Case Study in Engineering for Global Development, With Five Years of Data Post Market-Introduction, ASME 2016 International Design Engineering Technical Conferences, Charlotte, NC, USA, August 21-24, 2016.
+Mattson, C.A, Wood, A.E and Renouard, J. Village Drill: A Case Study in Engineering for Global Development, With Five Years of Data Post Market-Introduction, ASME 2016 International Design Engineering Technical Conferences, Charlotte, NC, USA, August 21-24, 2016.

 The drill bits and swivels used in the Village Drill design are purchased as commercial-grade and certified to international standards.
 No further known standard cited by the Village Drill designers.
 Designs of manually drilled boreholes vary between and within countries.
 African countries that provide key official parameters or where standards have been set include Chad, Guinea, Nigeria and Kenya.
 A comprehensive overview of specifications for Manually Drilled Wells and standards is available in the RWSN Manual Drilling Compendium (2015).